tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 - Interestingly, in terms of dollar value, Bitcoin now accounts for less than one fourth of the cryptocurrencies stolen by DPRK.
 - In 2021, only 20% of the stolen funds were Bitcoin, whereas 22% were either ERC-20 tokens or altcoins.
 And for the first time ever, Ether accounted for a majority of the funds stolen at 58%.
 - The growing variety of cryptocurrencies stolen has necessarily increased the complexity of DPRK’s cryptocurrency laundering operation.
 Today, DPRK’s typical laundering process is as follows:
-- 1. ERC-20 tokens and altcoins are swapped for Ether via decentralized exchange (DEX)
-- 2. Ether is mixed
-- 3. Mixed Ether is swapped for Bitcoin via DEX
-- 4. Bitcoin is mixed
-- 5. Mixed Bitcoin is consolidated into new wallets
-- 6. Bitcoin is sent to deposit addresses at crypto-to-fiat exchanges based in Asia —potential cash-out points
-- In fact, we observed a massive increase in the use of mixers among DPRK-linked actors
 - More than 65% of DPRK’s stolen funds were laundered through mixers this year, up from 42% in 2020 and 21% in 2019, suggesting that these threat actors have taken a more cautious approach with each passing year.
 - Why mixers?
 DPRK is a systematic money launderer, and their use of multiple mixers is a calculated attempt to obscure the origins of their ill-gotten cryptocurrencies while offramping into fiat.
 Why DeFi?
 DeFi platforms like DEXs provide liquidity for a wide range of ERC-20 tokens and altcoins that may not otherwise be convertible into cash.
 When DPRK swaps these coins for ETH or BTC they become much more liquid, and a larger variety of mixers and  exchanges become usable.
 What’s more, DeFi platforms don’t take custody of user funds and many do not collect know-your-customer (KYC) information, meaning that cybercriminals can use these platforms without having their assets frozen or their
 - DPRK’s stolen fund stockpile: $170M worth of old, unlaundered cryptocurrency holdings.
 Chainalysis has identified $170M in current balances—representing the stolen funds of 49 separate hacks spanning from 2017 to 2021—that are controlled by North Korea but have yet to be laundered through services.
 The ten largest balances by dollar value are listed below.